astr0coder99/exoplanet-project/README.md

 This project calculates a habitability score for each planet based on a custom formula using available features like:
 - Planet Mass (20% of the score)
 - Planet radius (20% of the score)
-- Equillibrium Temperature (30% of the score)
+- Equilibrium Temperature (30% of the score)
 - Stellar insolation (18% of the score)
 - Tidal-Locking (12% of the score)